-The Zclassic hashrate chart provides the current Zclassic hashrate history in graph format with an option to expand the Zclassic global hashrate chart time frame back to 2016.
+The Zclassic hashrate chart provides the current ZCL hashrate right now as well as the history of Zclassic hashrate increases and descreases in graph format with an option to expand the Zclassic global hashrate chart time frame back to 2016.

 The Zclassic network hashrate chart can be used to visualize Zclassic mining hashrate increases and decreases viewable in segment options of daily, weekly, monthly, 3 months, 6 months, 1 year, 3 years, and all time.

 Zclassic hashrate is a calculated numerical value that specifies an estimate of how many hashes are being generated by Zclassic miners trying to solve the current Zclassic block or any given block.

 Zclassic hashrate is represented in Hashes per Second or H/s.

 The global Zclassic network hashrate is a calculated value and is measured in hashes per second (H/s).
 The calculation uses the current mining difficulty and the average Zclassic block time between mined blocks versus the defined block time as variables to determine the global Zclassic network hashrate.

 As the Zclassic network hashrate goes up - the ZCL hashrate numbers get so large that abbreviations must be used.

 The abbreviations are SI derived units representing the number of hashes performed in a one second time frame.

 The current Zclassic hashrate is 4.49 KH/s, representing the global Zclassic network hashrate with a mining difficulty of 39.55 at block height 2,193,110.
 View the Zclassic hashrate chart for current and all time Zclassic historical hashrates.